digitalearthafrica/config/geoserver/README.md

 - `collections`: This directory contains a collection of GeoServer objects.
 - `global`: Contains all GeoServer global settings, such as contact information and service configuration.
-- `inventory`: Contains directories per environment and a single `inventory.json` file listing the active collections for the environment.
+- `inventory`: Contains a directory and `invertory.json` per environment.
+The `inventory.json` lists all the active collections for the environment.

 ### Collection Structure
-Collections are groupings of GeoServer objects that include the following GeoServer objects:
+Collections are groupings of GeoServer objects and can include the following GeoServer objects:
 - Workspaces
 - Data stores
 - Styles